HaxeCheckstyle/haxe-formatter/README.md

 - Run `haxelib run formatter -s src` to format folder `src`.
 - Run `haxelib run formatter -s src -s test` to format folders `src` and `test`.

-If the `node` command is available on your system, the formatter automatically uses a JS instead of a Neko build (which is considerably faster).
+If the `node` command is available on your system, the formatter automatically uses its NodeJS version instead of a Neko build (which is considerably faster).

 ### Single File Formatting